"So, You Don't Want to Go to Church Anymore" - legitimate or illegitimate to leave the church altogether?

 As someone who has led a couple of different house churches (or house-sized) now for the past 20 years, I can relate to so much in this article.

-First of all, I am convicted that I have and still battle with some of the critical attitudes that he has so poignantly identified.
-I see pastors who are far more committed than I am and whose churches are doing incredible things more effectively than we are.
-More prayer, more evangelism.
-And I know it isn't a comparison game - but such a realization should help keep me from being critical and/or ever worse, having an attitude of superiority because of the "model" God has called us into.
+First of all, I am convicted that I have and still battle with some of the critical attitudes that he so poignantly identified.
+I see pastors who are far more committed than I am and whose churches are doing things much more effectively than we are.
+More prayer, more evangelism, more for the poor, etc. And I know it isn't a comparison game - but such a realization should help keep me from becoming critical and/or ever worse, having an attitude of superiority because of the "model" God has called us into.

 And secondly, I too have seen many "Out of Church" believers through the years.
 And they have all their reasons for having left the church.
-And those reasons generally have to do with somehow getting offended.
-Somebody in the Church or staff/leadership did something that hurt you, offended you.
+And almost without exception, the main reason generally has to do with somehow getting offended.
+Somebody in the church or staff/leadership did something that hurt them, offended them.
 Will that ever not be the case?
-The answer is no. People are imperfect and we end up hurting, disappointing and/or offending others.
+The answer is no!
+People are imperfect and will continue to hurt, disappoint and/or offend others.
+The church is no exception.

 I just had someone leave our church offended because they weren't included in a photograph that was taken.
 I had no idea what had happened until I inquired.
 I couldn't believe it!
-How in the world are we going to stand for Christ in times of tribulation when we can get offended over something so minor!?
+How in the world are we going to stand for Christ in times of tribulation when we get offended and leave a church over something so minor!?
 It wasn't intentional.
-I apologized when I was told what happened.
-But this person was simply going to leave offended and tell no one what had happened!
+I apologized when I was told what had happened.
+However, this person was simply going to leave offended and never tell anyone what had happened!

 I can think of story after story, situation after situation.
 Most often we never know what happened.
 People just disappear.
 When we ask if something happened, the response is almost always, "nothing".
-But I am convinced that nearly always it is some type of offense and almost never what they say, which is "God is leading us to do something else".
-And when I ask questions as to HOW God had spoken to them, they get even more offended!
+But I am convinced that nearly always it is some type of offense and almost never what they say the reason is, which is "God is leading us to do something else".
+And when I ask questions as to HOW God had spoken to them, they will often get even more offended!
+(BTW, this just happened, again!).

-Note: And yes, I am a person who asks such questions.
-I've learned in decades of ministry, that when someone says "God told me to...[fill in the blank]" it is often a cover for "I going to do this, and I really don't want anybody to question it as my mind is made up".
+And yes, my wife and I are the type of leaders who asks such questions.
+We've learned in decades of ministry, that when someone says "God told me to...[fill in the blank]" it is often a cover for "I going to do this, and I really don't want anybody to question it as my mind is made up".
+How are we supposed to ask questions and/or challenge someone who is claiming God's authority about their decision?
+It is precisely because they don't want to be questioned and/or challenged that such a disclaimer is being made.

-My guess is that as we do house church, we often end up offending people even more regularly and easily than the bigger institutionalized ones because we hold people accountable and ask questions that one can avoid in larger churches where one can more easily hide and often no one knows your life.
+I am convinced that as we do House Church, we often end up offending people more regularly and easily than the bigger institutionalized ones because we hold people accountable and ask questions that one can so easily be avoided in larger churches where one can more easily hide and often no one knows anything going on in their lives.

 So, to answer the question I posed in the title - is not wanting to go to the church any more legitimate or not?
 Not if you want to be Biblical Christian.
 Not if you want to be a healthy one who is growing. there may very well be legitimate reasons one leaves "a church", but there is NEVER a legitimate reason to leave "the church".
 There are surely reasons to leave a particular church, but that only means you NEED FIND ANOTHER ONE!